HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/custom_certificates.md

 </server>
 ```

-## Example

-To create a new Secret from TLS key and certificate files:
+To create a new secret from the Transport Layer Security (TLS) key and certificate files, run the following command:

 ```sh
 kubectl create secret tls keyAndCert --key="certificate.key" --cert="certificate.crt"
 ```

-Alternatively, you can add only the SSL certificate to another Secret:
+Alternatively, you can add only the SSL certificate to another secret using the following command:

 ```sh
 kubectl create secret generic myCertFromFile --from-file=ca.crt
 ```

+## Example

+See the following sample configuration:

 ```yaml
 configuration: